jylisadoney/soc-341/2-databases.md

 title: Databases
 nav: true
 ---
-# Part Two: Search Library Databases
+# Search within library databases
 Databases can be helpful places to search as they include peer-reviewed articles from multiple journals.

 ## Select a library database